codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      You may need occasionally to restart a cluster, perhaps becauser of a major power failure.
-Whatever the reason, restarting a cluster so that data saved only on one node isn't overwritten by another node which just happened to have rejoined the cluster first can be tricky.
-This article explains how to determine the most up-to'-date node and then to restart the Primary Component on that one.
+      Restarting a cluster so that data isn't overwritten can be tricky.
+This article explains how to determine the most up-to-date node, so that it's the first node of the new cluster.

 .. container:: list-col2